dotnet-architecture/eShopOnContainers/README.md

 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers.

 ## IMPORTANT NOTE!
-**Visual Studio 2017 15.7 Preview 2.0 or later is needed to run the solution** Due to the configuration used in `docker-compose.yml` file, VS15.7 (currently in Preview 2) is needed to run the solution.
+**Visual Studio 2017 15.7 Preview 2.0 or later is needed to run the solution from the DEV branch (current evolving code) which now includes API Gateways features** Due to the configuration used in `docker-compose.yml` file, VS 15.7 (currently in Preview 2) is needed to run the solution or you can also run eShopOnContainers (DEV branch) with Docker CLI with "docker-compose up".
 Trying to run the solution in VS15.6 (current RTM of Visual Studio 2017) will generate errors (complaining about invalid values in docker-compose file).

+If you want/need to run eShopOnContainers in **Visual Studio 2017 15.6 RTM** or previous, you'll need to use the code at the **MASTER branch** which is the previous stable version of eShopOnContainers.

+**Note for Pull Requests**: We accept pull request from the community.
+When doing it, please do it onto the **DEV branch** which is the consolidated work-in-progress branch.
+Do not request it onto Master branch, if possible.

 **NEWS / ANNOUNCEMENTS**
 Do you want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers? --> Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

-**Note for Pull Requests**: We accept pull request from the community.
-When doing it, please do it onto the DEV branch which is the consolidated work-in-progress branch.
-Do not request it onto Master, if possible.

 ## Updated for .NET Core 2.0 "wave" of technologies
-NOTE: We have migrated the whole server-side solution to .NET Core 2.0 "wave".
+eShopOnContainers is updated to .NET Core 2.0 "wave".
 Not just compilation but also new recommended code in EF Core 2.0, ASP.NET Core 2.0, and other new related versions.

 The **dockerfiles** in the solution have also been updated and now support [**Docker Multi-Stage**](https://blogs.msdn.microsoft.com/stevelasker/2017/09/11/net-and-multistage-dockerfiles/) since mid-December 2017.